JamesSkemp/words/content/post/installing-mysql-query-browser-1120-on-a-local-windows-based-apache-server.md

 +++
-title = "Installing MySQL Query Browser 1.1.20 on a local Windows-based, Apache, server" summary = "In this guide, we'll be installing the MySQL Query Browser, version 1.1.20." draft = false comments = true date = "2006-07-08T20:12:00-05:00"
+title = "Installing MySQL Query Browser 1.1.20 on a local Windows-based, Apache, server" description = "In this guide, we'll be installing the MySQL Query Browser, version 1.1.20." draft = false comments = true date = "2006-07-08T20:12:00-05:00"